cosmos/iavl/docs/tree/immutable_tree.md

 }
 ```

 Get by index will return both the key and the value.
-The index is the index in the sorted list of leaf nodes.
+The index is the index in the list of leaf nodes sorted lexicographically by key.
 The leftmost leaf has index 0.
 It's neighbor has index 1 and so on.

 ```golang
 // GetByIndex gets the key and value at the specified index.